Bitlatte/S.H.I.T/README.md

 This will install it to your $GOPATH/bin (or $HOME/go/bin).
 Make sure that's in your $PATH.

 # How to Use This SHIT (Usage)
-SHIT SSG expects a certain project layout.
+SHIT  expects a certain project layout.
 It's not super strict, but follow these conventions and your life will be easier.

 1. Directory Structure: